 The hypergeometric distribution is a discrete distribution that models the number of events in a fixed sample size when you know the total number of items in the population that the sample is from.
 Each item in the sample has two possible outcomes (either an event or a nonevent).
 The samples are without replacement, so every item in the sample is different.
 When an item is chosen from the population, it cannot be chosen again.
-Therefore, a particular item's chance of being selected increases on each trial, assuming that it has not yet been selected.
+Therefore, an item's chance of being selected increases on each trial, assuming that it has not yet been selected.

 Use the hypergeometric distribution for samples that are drawn from relatively small populations, without replacement.
 For example, the hypergeometric distribution is used in Fisher's exact test to test the difference between two proportions, and in acceptance sampling by attributes for sampling from an isolated lot of finite size.

 The hypergeometric distribution is defined by 3 parameters: population size, event count in population, and sample size.